 The bonus is the really exciting part though — you can apply for the Amex Platinum here and the bonus is 80,000 points.
 That's like having $800 in travel in the palm of your hand just for opening up the card and meeting the $6,000 minimum spend within 6 months.
 So if you want to travel like a pirate, but don't yet have these cards, now's the time to earn some points and miles and take those trips you've been dreaming of!

 Chase United cards have some great offers right now, including up to 70,000 United miles on the Explorer card, in addition to a waived annual fee for the first year and the normal benefits such as free United lounge passes.

 The Amex Gold Card is also worth having in your wallet, at least if you're getting the current sign up bonus of 60,000 points

-Amex has some solid no-fee cards that offer sign up bonuses — take a look here.
+Amex has some solid no-fee cards that offer sign up bonuses.

-For other Chase offers with no fee, you can take a look here.
+Chase also offers cards with no fee, which can be a good alternative.

 The offers listed here can change at any time, our apologies if you've missed them — head to the bottom of the page to sign up for our all of our notification methods so you won't miss the next hot deal!